minio/docs/source/reference/minio-mc-admin/mc-admin-update.rst

    If the specified ``ALIAS`` corresponds to a distributed MinIO deployment, :mc-cmd:`mc admin update` updates *all* MinIO servers in the deployment at the same time.
-The command does not perform a rolling upgrade or similar zero or near-zero downtime upgrade procedure.

    Use :mc-cmd:`mc alias list` to review the configured aliases and their corresponding MinIO deployment endpoints.